giorgia-nadizar/slides/JGEA/index.md

   ) throws SolverException;
 }
 ```
-- Provides the caller with solutions
+- Provides the caller with solutions of type `S`
 - Solves problem of type `P`
 - `RandomGenerator` for *repeatability*
 - `ExecutorService` for distributing computation (aimed at *efficiency*)